 Our Strong teams focus on guiding entrepreneurs with proven products through the fundraising process.
 Often the focus is on securing money, and not on understanding the principles of receiving capital.

-My network is extensive and includes many business people who have founded, built and scaled billion-dollar companies.
-I pride myself on presenting investable companies and their entrepreneurs to these networks after applying our strategies.
+Our network is extensive and includes many business people who have founded, built and scaled billion-dollar companies.
+I pride myself on presenting inevitable companies and their entrepreneurs to these networks after applying our strategies.

 More often than not, start-ups are not governed in a way that optimises performance and decision making.
 Despite the best intentions and great experience, the reality is that time and energy is repeatedly wasted by startup CEOs and their directors.